-CPP are frozen platelets stabilized with DMSO, which can be stored frozen for 5 years, unlike standard platelets which can only be stored for 5 to 7 days.
-CPP is a complementary product to Cellphire’s next-generation product, Thrombosomes.
+CPP are DMSO stabilized, frozen platelets, which can be stored frozen for up to 5 years, unlike standard platelets which can only be stored for 5 to 7 days.
+CPP is a complementary product to Cellphire’s next-generation product, FPH.
 Prior to clinical administration, CPP is thawed at 37°C, and resuspended with sterile 0.9 percent sodium chloride for injection.

 CPP is a frozen platelet blood product.
 It is composed of γ-irradiated leukocyte reduced apheresis platelets that have most of the plasma removed and are cryopreserved in 6% DMSO.
 They are stored at ≤-65°C for up to 5 years.
 DMSO works by entering the cell, changing the freezing temperature and reducing the formation of ice crystals that may damage the cell membrane.
 Depending on the amount of DMSO used in cell preservation, it may have to be washed out of the cells prior to infusing them in a patient.
 The platelet product being developed by Cellphire for the U.S. Army will not require washing because of the low amount of DMSO used.